Hashcat'ing XenForo

 case 1411: hashconfig->hash_type = HASH_TYPE_SHA256;

-Adding a test hash and plaintext to interface.c.
+Adding a test hash and plaintext to interface.c

-And in the main hash configuration block, the values were lifted from case 1410:, sha256($plain.$salt).
+And in the main hash configuration block, the values were lifted from case 1410:

-An important bit here is to set kern_type to the enum added to interface.h, in this case KERN_TYPE_SHA256_PW_SHA256_SLT. parse_func is a function pointer, set to sha256s_parse_hash - which will be invoked to parse the hash list.
+- which will be invoked to parse the hash list.
 If your hash format can’t be consumed by these functions exactly, it will be rejected.
-Hashcat has a robust set of these parsing functions, and you’ll want to hunt through them in interface.c7.
+Hashcat has a robust set of these parsing functions, and you’ll want to hunt through them in interface.c

 case 1411: hashconfig->hash_type = HASH_TYPE_SHA256;